mvolkmann/blog/src/terminal-tips.md

 selecting text with a mouse or trackpad, using cmd-c to copy, and using cmd-v to paste.

-Warp uses the following keyboard shortcuts for moving the cursor, but these can be modified.
+By default, warp uses the following, easier to remember, keyboard shortcuts for moving the cursor.

 | Action                      | Warp Shortcut Key  |
 | --------------------------- | ------------------ |